Opinion | Build Back Better is ‘dead,’ says Manchin. He’s not the only one to blame.

 Full disclosure: Early last year, when Biden’s $1.9 trillion stimulus was being debated, I supported it.
 I cheered on the American Rescue Plan’s investments in children, rental assistance, vaccinations and relief for the unemployed.
-I also worried about the health of state and local finances if they didn’t get sufficient federal aid (such concerns were mostly unnecessary, it turns out).
+I also worried about the health of state and local finances if they didn’t get sufficient federal aid.
+(Such concerns were mostly unnecessary, it turns out.)

 I held my nose about some other elements of the package that seemed poorly targeted — such as yet another round of near-universal stimulus payments — and urged Congress to pass the bill.